FAQs

 Our district focuses on authentic reading.
 Does Once conflict with this?

 The Science of Reading is more than just phonics.
 Here at Once, we are huge advocates for reading authentic texts.
-Every lesson in Once (we call lessons Cycles because the instructional content is spiraled) contains an opportunity for students to read and engage with authentic text by asking questions, drawing connections, and making inferences and predictions.
+Every lesson in Once (we call lessons "cycles" because the instructional content is spiraled) contains an opportunity for students to read and engage with authentic text by asking questions, drawing connections, and making inferences and predictions.

 Are instructors required to read the script?